alk224/QIIME_databases/README.md

  UNITE (ITS).
 Dynamic (97-99%) files for full sequence and reduced to ITS1 or ITS2 only.

+I removed sequences from MAARJAM database which contained "N" characters.

 Works great for me, but use at your own risk.